patrick-fs/segment-export-cli/README.md

 segex
 =====

-Download FullStory event and individual data for specific segments.
+Download FullStory "event" and "individual" data for specific segments.

 `segex` is not currently distributed on NPM, so you'll have to pull down this code and execute it locally with `./bin/run`.